leopoldus11/tag-directory/CONTRIBUTING.md

-# Contributing to tag.directory
+# Contributing to tracking.directory

-Thank you for your interest in contributing to tag.directory!
+Thank you for your interest in contributing to tracking.directory!
 This document outlines the process for contributing blueprints, scripts, and standards to the open-source library.

 ## Architecture Overview